LiMiaomiaoCSU/NIRSpecPFN/README.md

 ```

 # Usage
-The example codes for usage is included in the example.ipynb
+The example codes for usage is included in the [example.ipynb](example.ipynb).

 # Information of maintainers
 * zmzhang@csu.edu.cn